 30. Find a Healthy Meal and Eat it Over and Over Again

-Come up with a list of low-calorie foods that you love and satisfies your daily energy and nutrition needs, then mix and match and eat the same meals over and over again.
+Come up with a list of low-calorie foods that you love and satisfies your daily energy needs, then mix and match and eat the same meals over and over again.

 31. Never Shop Hungry

 Therefore, never go shopping when you are hungry.
-Instead, have a healthy and filling meal and then go shopping.
+Instead, consume a filling meal first then go shopping.

 Or at least, have some produce or a healthy snack before you hit the grocery aisle.